PatrickTangwen/cse15l-lab-reports/index.md

 ***Step 1 (Installing VScode)***
 * Click VScode website: [VScode](https://code.visualstudio.com/)
-* Follow the instructions on the website and download the VScode according to your operation system
+* Please read the instructions on the website carefully and download the VScode according to your operation system
-* When it is downloaded, open the VScode icon, you should be able to see a window like this:
+* When it is downloaded, install the package and open the VScode icon, you should be able to see a VScode window like this:
 ![Image](https://raw.githubusercontent.com/PatrickTangwen/Markdown/main/images/WechatIMG145.png)

 ***Step 2 (Remotely Connecting)***
-* In your VScode, open the terminal by clicking the **Terminal** → **New Terminal** You should be able to see the terminal windows like this:
+* In your VScode, open the terminal by clicking the **Terminal** → **New Terminal** (both button can found on the menu) You should be able to see the terminal windows like this:
 ![terminal](https://raw.githubusercontent.com/PatrickTangwen/Markdown/main/images/WechatIMG144.png)<br>